Wander Franco Player Props: Rays vs. Rangers

-The Tampa Bay Rays, including Wander Franco (.375 batting average in his past 10 games), battle starting pitcher Andrew Heaney and the Texas Rangers at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays, including Wander Franco (.425 slugging percentage in past 10 games, including no home run), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Tropicana Field, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Twins.
+In his most recent game he had a hitless performance (0-for-4) against the Rangers.

 Wander Franco Game Info & Props vs. the Rangers